livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 - A node enforces validation and authorization for all accepted mutations.
 - A node may exchange data with other nodes.

-A node is not defined as a cluster, shard, or externally managed service.
+`node` is not defined as a cluster, shard, or externally managed service.

 ### 5.7 Identity

-An identity is a first class actor represented in the system and used to attribute actions and authority.
+`identity` is a first class actor represented in the system and used to attribute actions and authority.

 Constraints: